Tahasiraj1/Recipe-Finder/README.md

 # Recipe-Finder
-Recipe Finder This project involves developing an application where users can search for recipes based on ingredients they have, view details, and save their favourite recipes.
+This project involves developing an application where users can search for recipes based on ingredients they have, view details, and save their favourite recipes.